c-toolbox/C-Play/docs/guides/remote/api.md

     Params:   Mandatory to supply "index=", and a value of the index you want to load.
     Returns:  A message to indicate success or an error.

+    Endpoint: /layers
+    Purpose:  Retrieve a formatted string of the layers in the specific slide.
+    Params:   Either supply parameter "slide_name=" with the slide name, for instance "Master".
+              Or supply parameter "slide_idx=" with the slide index, -1 for master slide.
+              Optional to "charsPerItem=33", or another value to limit the characters in the name.
+    Returns:  A formatted text string that can be handled as a list.

+## Handle layer parameters

+    Overall for all layer controls.
+    Supply parameter "layer_title=" with the title of the layer Or supply parameter "layer_idx" with the index of the layer Optional parameter is "slide_name=" with the slide name.
+    Or supply parameter "slide_idx=" with the slide index.
+    If no slide name or slide idx is added, we assume the master slide.

+    Endpoint: /layer_volume
+    Purpose:  To handle layer audio volume.
+    Params:   Required: see "Overall" above
+              Optional to supply "level=" and a value between 0 and 100.
+    Returns:  The volume level (0 to 100)

+    Endpoint: /layer_visibility
+    Purpose:  To handle layer visibility/transparency.
+    Params:   Required: see "Overall" above
+              Optional to supply "value=" and a value between 0 and 100.
+    Returns:  The visibility value (0 to 100)

+    Endpoint: /layer_plane
+    Purpose:  To handle layer parameters.
+    Params:   Required: see "Overall" above
+              Optional to supply one or multiple of below params:
+              "azimuth", "elevation", "roll", "distance",
+              "horizontal", "vertical".
+              Send the param with an empty value to just receive current value.
+    Returns:  The value of the plane parameter, or list of values (pne per line) if multiple parameters where used.

 ## Spin the grid

     Endpoint: /orientation_reset